Katsu Sando (Japanese Crispy Pork Cutlet Sandwich)

 Classic Katsudon (Pork Cutlet Egg Rice Bowl)

 Classic katsudon is a Japanese rice bowl that transforms a crispy pork cutlet into something altogether different by simmering it briefly with onion, egg, and seasoned dashi broth.
-Thinly sliced onion cooks first in a shallow pan of tsuyu - a blend of soy sauce, mirin, and dashi - until soft and sweet.
-The fried cutlet, sliced into strips, is nestled into the onion broth, then lightly beaten egg is poured over the top and cooked just until it sets into a custard-like layer.
+Thinly sliced onion cooks first in a shallow pan of tsuyu -- a combination of soy sauce, mirin, and dashi -- until soft and sweet.
+The fried cutlet, sliced into strips, is laid into the onion broth, then lightly beaten egg is poured over the top and cooked just until it sets into a custard-like layer.
 This half-set egg clings to the panko crust, creating a contrast between the still-crunchy edges and the silky coating.
 The entire mixture is slid onto a bowl of steaming rice, where the savory broth soaks into the grains.
 In Japan, katsudon is traditionally eaten before exams or competitions as a good-luck ritual.
+Pulling the pan off the heat within thirty seconds of covering it keeps the egg in that soft, barely-set state -- overcooking turns the layer rubbery and loses the signature texture entirely.

 Menchi Katsu (Japanese Deep-Fried Breaded Minced Meat Patty)